Internal Affairs Policies & Procedures

 In 1991, the Attorney General issued Internal Affairs Policies & Procedures (IAPP), which established statewide standards for the operations of IA units in New Jersey.
 Five years later, in 1996, the Legislature went a step further, requiring that each law enforcement agency in New Jersey adopt its own policies consistent with IAPP.
 The document has been updated several times since then, including a significant revision in December 2019 as part of Attorney General Grewal’s Excellence in Policing Initiative.
 Several additional changes were made in subsequent years.

-The current version of IAPP, which went into effect on December 21, 2021, is known as the “December 2021 IAPP” and includes an appendix of fourteen sample forms and documents.
+The current version of IAPP, which went into effect on November 15, 2022, is known as the “November 2022 IAPP” and includes an appendix of fifteen sample forms and documents.
 The first two of these sample forms are intended for public use: a “civilian complaint information sheet,” which explains how to file an IA complaint (Appendix A), and a standardized “internal affairs report form” for civilians seeking to file a complaint (Appendix B).
 Both of these documents have been translated into Arabic, Chinese, Haitian, Hindi, Korean, Polish, Portuguese, Spanish, Tagalog, and Vietnamese.
-The remaining appendices (Appendix C to Appendix N) are intended for internal use by law enforcement.
+The remaining appendices (Appendix C to Appendix O) are intended for internal use by law enforcement.

 Major Discipline Reporting Form (IAPP Appendix L)